-RSOs or individuals that have been removed from the Sport Club Program due to compliance violations are not eligible to re-register for sport club status until a meeting with the Coordinator of Competitive Sports has been scheduled and completed.
+RSOs or individuals that have been removed from the Sport Club Program due to compliance violations are not eligible to re-register for sport club status until a meeting with the Program Director has been scheduled and completed.
 The Program Director shall determine if the RSO is eligible to apply for readmission into the Sport Club Program.